 Citrix markets and licenses its products and services through multiple channels worldwide, among them value-added resellers (VARs), independent software vendors (ISVs), direct through the Web, and original equipment manufacturers (OEMs).
 These distribution channels are managed by Citrix's global sales and services organizations, which provide training and certification to integrators, VARs, and consultants for products and services.
-One distributor, Ingram Micro, accounted for 16% of Citrix's net revenues in 2012.

 Mergers and Acquisitions

 In 2017, Citrix acquired Unidesk for about $60 million.
 Unidesk was the inventor of the Microsoft Windows application packaging and management technology known as application layering.
 It should help Citrix provide customers a better experience in delivering and managing applications and desktops in the cloud, on-premise, and in hybrid cloud environments.

 In 2016 Citrix acquired monitoring technology from a privately-held company for about $24 million.
 Citrix uses the technology for to deliver monitoring through its products for Microsoft Windows applications and desktop delivery.